eqaderi/shaveurl/README.md

 ## Contribution

-Feel free to contribute to the [Shrinkly GitHub repository](https://github.com/eqaderi/shrinkly).
+Feel free to contribute to the [shaveurl GitHub repository](https://github.com/eqaderi/shaveurl).

 ## License

-Shrinkly is licensed under the MIT License - see the [LICENSE](https://github.com/eqaderi/shrinkly/blob/main/LICENSE) file for details.
+shaveurl is licensed under the MIT License - see the [LICENSE](https://github.com/eqaderi/shaveurl/blob/main/LICENSE) file for details.